 What is lifetime pet insurance?

-Annual limit per condition - insures your pet for a set amount per condition.
+Annual limit per condition lifetime pet insurance insures your pet for a set amount per condition.
 This limit then renews annually for the lifetime of your pet.
 For example, if the condition limit on your policy is £3,000, your pet is insured up to £3,000 per condition, per year.
-This limit would then reset each year
+This limit would then reset each year.

-Annual lifetime cover - insures your pet for a set amount over its lifetime.
-For example, your pet may be insured for a total of £15,000.
-This would mean that you could claim for any condition until the £15,000 limit is reached and once the limit is reached you will have to self fund any further treatment
+Lifetime limit lifetime pet insurance insures your pet for a set amount over its lifetime.
+For example, your pet may be insured for a total of £30,000 over its lifetime or for the duration of the policy.
+This would mean that you could claim for any condition until the £30,000 limit is reached.
+Once the limit is reached you will have to self fund any further treatment.

 How does lifetime pet insurance work?